 As the impact of COVID-19 continues to spread, it’s more important than ever for educators to know how to help students who are navigating a complex grieving process (even when it’s not possible to be with them face to face).
 In September, the Inclusion Lab welcomed Brookes author Marcia Quackenbush (The Grieving Student—new edition coming soon) to discuss ways to support grieving students in this uniquely challenging time.

 Self-regulation, an essential part of students’ social-emotional well-being and readiness for learning, can be difficult to achieve during a pandemic.
 This fall, we invited Dyane Carrere, author of The Re-Set Process: Trauma-Informed Behavior Strategies, to discuss how to use the Re-Set Process with a group of students to help them get regulated and ready to focus on their lessons.

 Accommodations and modifications are an important aspect of inclusive education in face-to-face classrooms, and they’re just as important in virtual settings.
-Inclusion in Action author Nicole Eredics—a true expert on this topic—visited the Inclusion Lab as the school year kicked into gear to share some accommodations and modifications you can use to help meet the needs of all students in a virtual learning environment.
+Inclusion in Action author Nicole Eredics—a true expert on this topic—visited the blog as the school year kicked into gear to share some accommodations and modifications you can use to help meet the needs of all students in a virtual learning environment.